the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

+* Fix - Ensure the day view on mobile displays the not found message when no events are present on mobile layout.
+[TEC-3944]
 * Tweak - Set the appropriate Content-Type for REST responses that return just HTML during view partial requests.
 [TEC-4087]

 = [5.9.1] 2021-09-14 =